 Consumers should also be made aware that the salt content in TVP and most other meat substitutes is comparably greater than that of meat and poultry, therefore the importance of complementing meat analogues with other plant-based sources of protein such as seeds and pulses is stressed.

-Originating in Indonesia, tempeh is another soy-derived meat alterative, made instead by fermenting whole, partially cooked soybeans with Rhizopus oligosporus culture.
-It is available commercially in a slab or cake form (pictured) but is also sold in strips as a popular ‘fake’ bacon (often referred to as 'facon'): a meat product which many vegetarians and vegans feel nostalgic for.
+Originating in Indonesia, tempeh is another soy-derived meat alternative, made instead by fermenting whole, partially cooked soybeans with Rhizopus oligosporus culture.
+It is available commercially in a slab or cake form, but is also sold in strips as a popular ‘fake’ bacon (often referred to as 'facon'): a meat product which many vegetarians and vegans feel nostalgic for.
 It has a dense, chewy texture with a nutty, slightly sour flavor, and can be used in a similar culinary context to tofu.

 Considerations should be made regarding the chosen cooking method, as stir-frying tempeh in oil had been shown to deplete its mineral content, whilst adding unnecessary calories (Setiawan et al., 2016).
 Therefore alternative methods, such as steaming, are a better option to ensure tempeh retains its optimal nutrient profile.

 Gluten-based meat substitutes are an ever growing segment being explored in the European market (Anon., 2018), as they provide a bite, chew and mouthfeel very similar to that of real meat.
-Seitan is one of these, which is made by rinsing wheat of all starches leaving just the protein component behind.
-It’s becoming a popular ingredient among consumers due largely to its versatility in cooking and its suitability for individuals with soy allergy, as well as being relatively low in calories and high in protein containing 15g-21g per average portion.
+Seitan falls in this category, which is made by rinsing wheat of all starches leaving just the protein component behind.
+It’s becoming a popular ingredient among consumers due largely to its versatility in cooking and its suitability for individuals with soy allergy, as well as being relatively low in calories and high in protein, containing 15g-21g per average portion.

 Mycoprotein is unique, in that it is a meat alternative made from a naturally occurring fungus extracted from soil; Fusarium Venenatum.
 This fungus was discovered in Buckinghamshire, UK in the 1960s, and has been commercially available for more than 20 years.